loopstudio/hardhat-boilerplate/Readme.md

 ## Instalation

-- `npm install` or `yarn install`
+- `yarn install` (we recommend using yarn over npm because resolves the `ethers` dependency correctly when using `hardhat-deploy`)

 ## Deploy

-- Deploy to localhost `npm run deploy`
+- Deploy to localhost `yarn run deploy`
-- Deploy to ethereum testnet `npm run deploy-goerli`
+- Deploy to ethereum testnet `yarn run deploy-goerli`
-- Deploy to polygon testnet `npm run deploy-muambai`
+- Deploy to polygon testnet `yarn run deploy-muambai`

 ## Test